wp-plugins/speakertext/readme.txt

 == Changelog ==

+= 1.2.0 =
+Support for Ooyala.

+= 1.1.1 =
+Fixed bug in 1.1.0 that caused the player not to load.

+= 1.1.0 =
+Support for JW player.

+= 1.0.1 =
+Support more Blip embeds.

+= 1.0.0 =
+Support for Blip.tv and Brightcove.
+New configuration parameter: remove space between video and transcript.

 = 0.1.0 =
 Initial Release.
 Supports YouTube.

-= 1.0.0 =
-Support for Blip.tv and Brightcove.
-New configuration parameter: remove space between video and transcript.

-= 1.0.1 =
-Support more Blip embeds.

-= 1.1.0 =
-Support for JW player.

-= 1.1.1 =
-Fixed bug in 1.1.0 that caused the player not to load.

 == Other Notes ==
 To learn more, visit: http://speakertext.com/wordpress